 Mistake 5: How about more colors?

 Choosing the right color is not an easy task.
 Each color or shade triggers different associations and has its own psychological impact.
 A rainbow-like ornament or bright acid color might not look great to everyone.
-But a monochrome logo of a right shape will always be a good fit for any purpose.
+But a monochrome logo of the right shape will always be a good fit for any purpose.

 Conclusion: Your product is the main thing

 It is important to create a great logo.
 But it’s best if you primarily focus on the products and services you offer.
-If the product is truly valuable, unique and useful, you’re going to find buyers even not have any logo at all.
+If the product is truly valuable, unique, and useful, you’re going to find buyers even not have any logo at all.